WOA-Project/SurfaceDuo-Guides/ReinstallWindows.md

 ## Getting to Mass Storage Mode

-- Reboot into the bootloader menu by running this command while inside Android:
+- Reboot into the bootloader menu by running this command while inside Android™:

 ```
 adb reboot bootloader